Add Auth Endpoints

 After the user successfully authenticates, Wristband redirects to your application's Callback Endpoint.
 The SDK's CallbackHandler exchanges the authorization code for tokens, fetches user information, and creates the application session.

 When a user logs out of your application, you must ensure that all authenticated state associated with the user is cleared.
-The Logout Endpoint performs three tasks:
+The Logout Endpoint performs three tasks to accomplish this:

 - Redirect to Wristband's Logout Endpoint to terminate the user's Wristband auth session.